Eurovision Song Contest 1961: Production and format

 Each country, participating through a single EBU member broadcaster, was represented by one song performed by up to two people on stage.
 The results of the event were determined through jury voting, with each country's jury containing ten individuals who each gave one vote to their favourite song, with no abstentions allowed and with jurors unable to vote for their own country.
 The jury comprised members of the public who represented the average television viewer.
 Many of the other aspects of the show were however almost identical to the previous contest in Cannes, including the opening film, direction, production and the scoreboard used during the voting process.

-The stage design was notably larger than in previous years, featuring a central large staircase covered in flowers, trees and shrubs, with an painted outdoor scene in the background, giving an impression of a Mediterranean garden.
+The stage design was notably larger than in previous years, featuring a central large staircase covered in flowers, trees and shrubs, with a painted outdoor scene in the background, giving an impression of a Mediterranean garden.
 Dubois chose the trees to be featured within the stage design with André Racot, the head of the Cannes municipal gardens, making sure that the trees were not too dark when shown on black-and-white television.
 The original design featured the green room within the stage, with the artists remaining on stage after they had performed, however this idea ultimately did not feature in the final design constructed for the event.

 The draw to determine the running order took place on 16 March 1961 at the Carlton Hotel in Cannes, conducted by Jacqueline Joubert and assisted by two children aged six and four.
 The draw also featured interviews with some of the participating acts conducted by Robert Beauvais.
 Rehearsals commenced in the contest venue on the same day.